 The African Jesuit AIDS Network (AJAN) was proud to be a partner in the eighth edition of the Annual Africa Conference on Social Entrepreneurship (AACOSE 8), held at Tangaza University in Nairobi, Kenya from 14th to 16th May 2025.
 This year’s edition brought together a wide range of stakeholders, including grassroots innovators, policymakers, funders, and academics to explore the transformative power of social entrepreneurship in fostering inclusive growth and sustainability across the continent.

-As a key partner of AACOSE 8, AJAN, whose mission is to promote integral human development, particularly among youth and vulnerable populations, the conference presented a valuable opportunity for AJAN to showcase 43 Minimum Viable Products (MVP) (Made up of Innovation and enterprises) developed by the young people, a few of which were presented at the booth and during a presentation; exchange best practices, and inspire a collective movement for positive change rooted in Jesuit values.
+As a key partner of AACOSE 8, AJAN, whose mission is to promote integral human development, particularly among youth and vulnerable populations, the conference presented a valuable opportunity for AJAN to showcase 43 Minimum Viable Products (MVP) (Made up of Innovation and enterprises) developed/established by the young people, a few of which were presented at the booth and during a presentation; exchange best practices, and inspire a collective movement for positive change rooted in Jesuit values.

 Building on its impactful participation in AACOSE 7, AJAN showcased its flagship initiatives: the Jesuit Youth-Led Social Entrepreneurship Action (JYSEA) and the AHAPPY (AJAN HIV and AIDS Prevention Programme for the Youth) programs.
 The AHAPPY program focuses on empowering African youth to live responsibly by addressing behavioral aspects of HIV prevention through value-based education.
 Complementing this, the JYSEA program offers youth economic empowerment by combining entrepreneurial skills with moral development to promote holistic growth.